openair-collective/GDocP/README.md

 # Documentation Standards for OpenAir Projects
 Good documentation practice for OpenAir open hardware projects. _This repository is a work in progress!_

-### A checklist for ensuring your repository's documentation is complete (adapted from [_HardwareX_](https://www.doi.org/10.5281/zenodo.3364474))
+### A checklist for ensuring your repository's documentation is complete
+This checklist is adapted from the article templates for [_HardwareX_](https://www.doi.org/10.5281/zenodo.3364474).
 - [ ] Is the subject of the submission under an open source license?
 - [ ] Are design files in the preferred format for making modifications as defined by the [Open Source Hardware definition](https://www.oshwa.org/definition/)?
 - [ ] Can the hardware be reproduced with the details provided in the repository?
 - [ ] Are all relevant design files available in the repository?
-Are they described in a README, and clearly documented?
-(E.g., descriptive file names, commented code, labeled images, etc.)
+Are they described in a README, and clearly documented? (_e.g._, descriptive file names, commented code, labeled images, etc.)
 - [ ] Are visual instructions used when necessary?
 - [ ] Is the utility of the hardware to the scientific community explained clearly?
 Has a specific scientific application been demonstrated using the hardware?
 - [ ] Is the performance of the hardware adequately demonstrated and characterized?
 (Are data demonstrating the hardware performance, such as .csv files, lab notes and graphs, included in the repository or posted to a FAIR repository and cited?)